charisma, uniqueness, nerve, talent; amanda lepore is legendary (and on tinder) | read | i-D

 What did you think of Valentina?

-I liked her too, I think she was winning everything so didn't rehearse for the lip sync thinking she wouldn't be in the bottom two, right?
+I liked her too.
+I think she was winning everything so she didn't rehearse for the lip sync, thinking she wouldn't be in the bottom two, right?
 (Laughs).
 She was doing so well and she's beautiful.
 I loved her naked Madonna look, that was really beautiful.

 You are a fantastic ambassador for trans people, how do you feel you have helped the conversation?